Ricardod671/graph_zfactor/README.md

 # graph_zfactor

-This project create a z factor chart using the Drankchuck and Abou-Kassem equation of state.
+This project create a z factor chart using the Drankchuck and Abou-Kassem equation of state and secant method.

 ## Installation guide